paulfilkin/language-cloud-powershell-toolkit/README.md

 # Language Cloud Powershell Toolkit
 ## Introduction
-The Language Cloud PowerShell Toolkit allows users to script the REST API available for Language Cloud.
+The Language Cloud PowerShell Toolkit integrates with [Language Cloud](https://languagecloud.sdl.com/lc/api-docs/) enabling users to script and automate actions using the publicly available APIs.
 The purpose of this toolkit is to automate project creation and retrieve essential resources through the PowerShell console.

+For detailed guidance and information on available endpoints, please refer to the [API Documentation](https://languagecloud.sdl.com/lc/api-docs/authentication).

 ## Table of Contents
 <details>